Steve-Fenton/astro-accelerator/src/pages/features/accessibility.md

 ## Keyboard Users

-We have skiplinks as the first tab-targets on all pages.
+We have skip links as the first tab-targets on all pages.
 Keyboard users can skip quickly to the part of the page they need.
 There's also a final link on the page to get you back to the top.

 All interactive page items are keyboard-navigable.